CurlyWurly-1/Jetson_nano_2GB_Setup_tips/README.md

      - After it has installed, the VsCode icon can be accessed when you press the bottom left icon (like START in Windows!) and look in the "programming" section.
      - Right click the VsCode icon and Select "add to desktop" for easy access

-5) HOW TO RESOLVE MEMORY PROBLEMS (Nano 2GB slows down/hangs if this is not done)
+5) FOR 2GB VERSION ONLY - HOW TO RESOLVE MEMORY PROBLEMS (Nano 2GB slows down/hangs if this is not done)
    - Adjust the memory by Opening a terminal window and entering the following commands
      - free -m
      - sudo systemctl disable nvzramconfig